 This volume brings together innovative research for TESOL and TEFL students, language teacher educators, language policy specialists, language assessment scholars, and language teachers.
 Readers will become familiar with how these issues related to Chinese-speaking learners of English are being addressed in academic circles around the world.

-Kalina Swanson, Kathleen M. Bailey, and Ryan M. Damerow
+Kalina A. Swanson, Kathleen M. Bailey, and Ryan M. Damerow

 Part I: Language Assessment